ONE Championship: ONE Warrior Series

 In November 2017, it was announced that ONE VP Rich Franklin would head up a competition called the ONE Warrior Series, searching for up-and-coming martial artists in Asia.
 The prize is a six-figure contract with the organization, with the winner determined based on their performance instead of victories.
 The most recent edition of the ONE Warrior series in its initial format was ONE Warrior Series 10, which aired on February 19, 2020.

 ONE Warrior Series: Philippines

 On September 12, 2022, ONE Warrior Series made a brief return as a reality television show titled ONE Warrior Series: Philippines.
 The show featured 16 mixed martial arts fighters in the Philippines competing for a $100,000 contract to compete in ONE Championship.
 Team Lakay members Joshua Pacio and Geje Eustaquio were featured on the show as coaches.
 The show premiered on September 18, 2022 and featured 12 episodes.

-ONE Super Series

-On February 12, 2018, ONE Championship announced the establishment of the ONE Super Series, which would feature kickboxing and Muay Thai bouts.
-The first event that featured bouts under Muay Thai and kickboxing rules was ONE: Heroes of Honor in Manila on 20 April 2018.
-The promotion signed notable names such as Giorgio Petrosyan, Nong-O Gaiyanghadao and Fabio Pinca to feature on the bill.
-Since the inception of ONE Super Series, some events have used a five-roped ring, instead of the ONE circular cage, which had been used exclusively up until 2018.
-The ONE Super Series kickboxing bouts adopt the oriental ruleset.
-As of 2020, ONE Super Series kickboxing bouts use boxing gloves.
-In ONE Super Series Muay Thai bouts, open-finger 4 oz gloves are used.
-The first ONE event to consist entirely of ONE Super Series contests was ONE Championship: Immortal Triumph in Ho Chi Minh City on 6 September 2019.